 Another plantation scene Roy Hotard painted from memory.

-Coming of age in the segregated South
+buy generic viagra from india Coming of age in the segregated South

 In the 1930’s, segregation in Louisiana was the law and virtually no one challenged it.
 In New Orleans, Hotard recalls the separate drinking fountains and toilets, the separate hotels, theaters, schools and churches.
 Growing up in New Orleans, Hotard says his contact with African Americans was restricted to “talking to street vendors in context of purchasing goods.”
 While segregation was also the law on Barozza and African Americans on the plantation were clearly treated as second-class citizens, Hotard was exposed to far more day-to-day interaction with African Americans on the plantation than he ever was in New Orleans.
 Short, heavy set and “round like a ball”, “Fat Maggie” was responsible for mopping the Hotard’s home on Barozza.
 She also ironed their clothes with black irons heated on the wood-burning stove.
 Hotard describes her as appearing to be in her 30’s with “many children, all named after states: Maryland, Kentucky, Nebraska, Alabama and so on.”
 Ike, on the other hand, was thin and elderly.
 His primary job was to care for the working mules held in the mule lot, the harnesses stored in the tack building and saddling his grandfather’s horse.
 He was also responsible for hitching, filling and driving the worker’s water cart and for milking the Hotards’ cows and delivering the fresh, warm milk to their home.
 In addition to Ol’ Gip, Fat Maggie and Ike, a black lady about the same age as his grandmother, Cora Fields, became an integral part of young Hotard’s daily life.
 “Cora was the mammy at Grandma’s house and she represented the image depicted in movies featuring life in the 19th century.
 “Cora was tall with large hands and feet, graying kinky hair that was always covered by a bandana tied across her head and she always wore a white apron to protect her clean, hand-me-down dress.
 “Her worn-down shoes, purposely slit along the little toe area, relieved the painful pressure on her corned little toe.
 “Even though she lived in the quarters, she was my grandmother’s constant companion and I referred to her as Nanny Cora.
 “She was a hard worker and she worked seven days a week, except for an occasional holiday which always had to be approved in advance.
 “It was her job to carry in water, wash the dishes and wash our clothes, and kill, gut and de-feather the poultry prior to cooking.
 “She would also help my grandmother prepare our meals and it was her job to set the table.
 “When I was little, she also is the one who gave me my baths in a galvanized wash tub.
 “She also tended to my grandparents’ garden; she did the planting, the hoeing and the harvesting and anything else my grandmother requested of her,” Hotard recalls.
 And it was Cora who first made Hotard aware of the racial injustice in Louisiana by sharing stories of her own personal hardships of growing up as a “colored person” in the segregated South, he recalls more than three-quarters of a century later.
 “Once I called her a nigger and she immediately sat me down, got in my face and informed me, ‘Mr. Lil’ Roy, dar is niggers and dar is coloreds; I is colored, niggers is trashy people.’
 “I never made that mistake again,” says Hotard.